 Introduction

 Salps (Tunicata: Thaliacea: Salpida) are planktonic invertebrates that have a two-phase life cycle comprised of a solitary oozooid that asexually buds colonies of sexually reproducing blastozooids.
 Salp colonies are composed of up to hundreds of genetically identical, physically and neurophysiologically integrated pulsatile zooids (Bone et al. 1980, Mackie 1986).
-Zooids in the colony feed and propel themselves by inhaling water through the oral siphon, using muscle contraction to compress their pharyngeal chamber, and exhaling a jet of water from their atrial siphon (Bone & Trueman 1983).
+Zooids in the colony feed and propel themselves by drawing water in through the oral siphon, using muscle contraction to compress their pharyngeal chamber, and ejecting a jet of water from their atrial siphon (Bone & Trueman 1983).
 While solitary oozooids move using single-jet propulsion, salp blastozooid colonies integrate multiple propelling jets, which increases their thrust and reduces the drag that results from periodical acceleration and deceleration via asynchronous swimming (Sutherland & Weihs 2017).

-Currently, there are 48 described species of salps (WoRMS, 2024) and differences between species have mainly been compared from a taxonomic lens, focused on zooid-level diagnostic morphological characters.
-While salps are widely distributed, most salp species are restricted to open ocean environments, far from the coast with extremely deep bottom depths, which poses unique challenges to accessing them for direct study in their environment (Hamner et al 1975, Haddock 2004).
+Currently, there are 48 described species of salps (WoRMS, 2024) and while salps are widely distributed, most species are restricted to open ocean environments, far from the coast, which poses unique challenges to accessing them for direct study in their environment (Hamner et al 1975, Haddock 2004).
 Moreover, salps cannot be maintained alive in containers beyond a few hours since they are extremely fragile and sensitive to the presence of solid walls.
 Therefore, many morphological, ecological, and functional aspects of salp diversity, such as swimming speeds and metabolic demands, have remained unexplored.
 One such aspect is colonial architecture or the way that the zooids are arranged relative to each other in the colony.
 Salp colonies develop into species-specific architectures with distinct zooid orientations, including transversal, oblique, linear, helical, and bipinnate chains; as well as whorls, and clusters (Damian-Serrano & Sutherland, 2023).
-These architecturespresent distinct orientations of the propeller zooids and their thrusting jets to the axes of colony elongation and locomotion hypothesized to have an impact on their swimming performance (Madin 1990, Damian-Serrano et al. 2023).
+These architectures likely drive aspects of swimming performance (Madin 1990, Damian-Serrano et al. 2023).